Timeline of Conservation Catalysts and Legislation

 European Architectural Heritage Year

 SAVE Britain's Heritage founded by a group of journalists, historians, architects, and planners to campaign publicly for endangered historic buildings.
 'Satanic Mills', a major exhibition and publication of 1980, highlighted industrial buildings, and was followed by further publications of building types and conservation issues.

 Spitalfields Historic Building Trust founded out of a squatting campaign within Nos.
-5
+5 and 7 Elder Street.

 Ancient Monuments and Archaeological Areas Act:

 - Consolidated ancient monument protection legislation dating back to 1882.

 - Initiated the system of grant of consent for works to Scheduled Monuments.

 - Introduced 'archaeological areas' whereby developers obliged to allow access to archaeologists, but without funding.

 United Kingdom Institute for Conservation of Historic and Artistic Works (UKIC) granted autonomy (having been a regional group of the IIC since 1958).